Introduction to Leadership Theories At Workplace

 Leadership Theories: The Basics

 As evident from the name, these capture the universal personality traits of a Leader.
-The strength of Leadership theories is that if you can emulate the prime attributes of a Leader, then you are a Leader.
+The strength of this theory is that if you can emulate the prime attributes of a Leader, then you are a Leader.
 Key attributes here include dominance (needed in conflicting situations), assertiveness (as opposed to aggression), decisiveness (for quick decision-making) and adaptability to change.

 The downside of Leadership theories comes from these questions: